AlttiRi/twitter-click-and-save/README.md

 ## Addition enhancements (more details)

-While the main purpose of the userscript is to be **Twitter image and video downloader** it also does some useful thing:
+While the main purpose of the userscript is to be **Twitter image and video downloader** it also does some useful things:

 ### Direct links: in tweets, in title and `a:visited`